daniellemccool/TopDownTimeRatio/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# TopDownTimeRatio
+# topdowntimeratio

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of TopDownTimeRatio is to condense sequences of longitudinal GPS data into segments for ease of processing.
+The goal of topdowntimeratio is to condense sequences of longitudinal GPS data into segments for ease of processing.
 The method used in this package is as outlined in Meratnia and Rolf (2004).